gifs/api/README.md

 ```
 # FAQs

-#### I just made something cool with the gifs API!
+#### I just made something cool with the gifs API, can you feature it?

 Feel free to send a pull request!
 If it's awesome, we'll merge it into our [examples](https://github.com/gifs/api/tree/master/examples).

-#### What are you adding next!
+#### What are you adding next?

-:wink: You'll have to watch the gifs API to see our public releases.
+The gifs API is the foundation for all gifs projects.
+Up next is:

+Captioning and effects! :fire:

 #### Can I help or contribute, or pretty please see a sneak peak?